 Research shows that some supplements may help lower blood pressure.
 These include magnesium, potassium, vitamin D, CoQ10, garlic, and fish oil.
-While there may be many more herbal remedies and supplements, most have little or no research associated, or may have a weak correlation to benefit.
+But many other herbal remedies and supplements have weak, little, or no research associated.
 Here’s what to watch out for so you can give both your heart and your bank account a break.

 Supplements with solid research supporting their use are below.
 For these, the research may be highly correlated, but there still may not be much research available to confirm them.
 Though taking supplements may not lower blood pressure for certain, every doctor and dietitian will stand by numerous strategies that are proven to help you reduce blood pressure, such as following a healthy diet, quitting smoking, cutting back on alcohol, exercising, and losing excess body fat.
 For supplements, take them at your own risk, and always consult with a doctor first.
 As long as they don’t interfere with your regular prescribed medications, and your doctor approves of their use, they may be consumed.

 Magnesium is a mineral that’s critical for many bodily functions, including blood pressure regulation.
 Studies show that magnesium supplements may help reduce blood pressure by increasing the production of nitric oxide — a signaling molecule that helps relax blood vessels.

 A review of 11 studies found that magnesium, taken at 365–450 mg per day over an average of 3.6 months, significantly reduced blood pressure in people with chronic medical conditions.
 Another review of 10 studies in over 200,000 people suggested that greater dietary intake of magnesium may protect against high blood pressure in the first place.
 Every 100-mg daily increase in dietary magnesium was linked to a 5% reduction in high blood pressure risk.